yretenai/posts/markdown/2023-01-25-1234P-compression-deepdive.md

 ## Oodle

-Oodle[^oodle] is a proprietary standard compression type used in many games, and has a hardware encoder in the PS5.
+Oodle[^oodle] is a proprietary compression format used in many games, and has a hardware encoder in the PS5.

 Oodle will always start with `#C` if it is made with version 4 or higher.
 Version 4 Oodle files have the following format: